patractlabs/europa/README.md

 ```

 #### compile
-The building for this project is same as [substrate](https://github.com/paritytech/substrate/).
+The compilation for this project is same as [substrate](https://github.com/paritytech/substrate/).

-When building finish, current executable file is named `europa` in `target` directory.
+Once compilation is finished, current executable file is named `europa` in `target` directory.

 ### Run
 #### Run Europa